Author: WhyGolf WhysGuy

 3. Get to Your Left Side at Impact

-- If you don't get your pressure to your left side at impact, it's easy to end up stalling with your lower body and hitting the dreaded pull hook.
+• If you don't get your pressure to your left side at impact, it's easy to end up stalling with your lower body and hitting the dreaded pull-hook.
+The hook will happen because your arms and wrists will turn over, causing your clubface angle to be aimed well left of the target at impact with a neutral swing path.

 4. Swing Left After Impact

-- A fade happens when your clubface angle is slightly open to your swing path at impact.
+• A fade in golf happens when your clubface angle is slightly open to your swing path at impact.

-- To hit a fade, we recommend making changes to your setup before making further changes to your golf swing.
+• To learn how hit a fade, we recommend making changes to your setup before making further changes to your golf swing.

 Ball Flight Laws explain the 9 ball flights in golf and the impact conditions necessary to hit each of the ball flights.